-->

 What is a luffa gourd?

 L(caps)uffa gourds also called "loofah", are sometimes called "vegetable sponges" The name comes from luff, the Arabic word for this plant.
 Luffa gourds are grown primarily for their fibrous tissue skeleton, which is commonly used as a bath sponge, but young Luffa sponges are the fibrous interiors of the fruits of the luffa sponge gourd plant {Luffa aegyptiaca Mill}.
 A tropical member of the Cucurbitaceae, the luffa sponge gourd plant is an annual vine with tendrils and large, cylindrical fruit that are edible when young.
 When allowed to fully ripen, the flesh becomes quite fibrous, and then dries out and becomes light, and the rind will be hard.
 The dried out flesh frees up many small, flat, smooth black seeds, that will rattle inside.
-Luffa is a hot weather plant and growth slows in cool weather.
-The flowers appear over an extended period of time blooming sequentially as the vine progresses.
+Luffa is a hot weather plant, and growth slows in cool weather.
+The flowers appear over an extended period of time, blooming sequentially as the vine progresses.
 The vines can grow 30 feet(10m) or more over the growing season.
 They’re amazing plants.
-Given sufficient warmth, they make an excellent summer screen covering every inch of a substantial fence.
+Given sufficient warmth, they make an excellent summer screen, covering every inch of a substantial fence.

 Table of contents